pantheon-systems/documentation/source/_docs/composer-drupal-8.md

 ### Workflow and Nested Docroot

 Before using Composer to manage your site development you should choose a workflow.
-By default, Pantheon controls and distributes core updates via git commits, which conflicts with updates processed by Composer.
+By default, Pantheon controls and distributes core updates via git commits, which can cause conflicts with files updated by Composer.
+Two common workflows around this issue are:

+ - Use Pantheon as a build environment, and managing development changes with an externally (or locally) hosted repository.

+ - Set a custom upstream (available to organizations), and manage core updates manually.

 We suggest developers using Composer install their sites with the [Example Drops 8 Composer](https://github.com/pantheon-systems/example-drops-8-composer) repository, which moves Drupal to a "nested docroot".
 The repository README file covers the two common methods of deployment.

 <div class="alert alert-info">
 <h4 class="info">Note</h4><p markdown="1">